WP Simple Pay Blog

 For more details, check out 3 different types of payment forms.

-If you want to customize the Payment Success Page, you can either choose a Specific Page from your site or if you want to redirect users to a third-party site, choose Redirect URL.
+If you want to customize the Payment Success Page, you can either choose a Specific Page from your site, or if you want to redirect users to a third-party site, choose Redirect URL.

-Now let’s choose the Payment option on the left.
+Now, let’s choose the Payment option on the left.

 There are a few more things you can do on this page, like allowing users to determine the amount while making the donation.
-To do this, click one of the listed amounts and select the checkbox Allow amount to be determined by user.

 custom amount

 Next, click on the Form Fields option on the left.
-Here, you can even add or customize any existing form fields.
+Here, you can add or customize any existing form fields.

 You can also choose from different display styles.
 By default, Buttons are chosen, but you can change the style to radio select, dropdown, or list.